- University of Chicago (A.B. in Economics, 2001)

 Ryan specializes in litigating, trying and winning the most complex cases, regardless of the issues at bar.
 He focuses his practice in four core areas – insurance recovery litigation, entertainment and business litigation, intellectual property litigation, and high-value third-party Delgado litigation.

-In 2009, Ryan was elected to one of ten attorney positions on the California Bar Association's Committee of Bar Examiners.
+In 2009, Ryan was elected to a term as one of ten attorneys on the California Bar Association's Committee of Bar Examiners.
 In that capacity, Ryan oversaw the creation, administration and grading of the California Bar Examination, he governed all state-accredited and non-accredited law schools in California, and he ruled on moral character applications to the California Bar.

 Insurance Recovery Litigation / Counseling